-The revenues and expenditures of the budgeted operating funds presented in the following table are derived from the Commonwealth's statutory basis financial statements for fiscal 2013 through 2016.
-Estimates for fiscal 2017 and projections for fiscal 2018 have been prepared by the Executive Office for Administration and Finance.
+The revenues and expenditures of the budgeted operating funds presented in the following table are derived from the Commonwealth's statutory basis financial statements for fiscal 2013 through 2017.
+Projections for fiscal 2018 have been prepared by the Executive Office for Administration and Finance.

-The following table sets forth the Commonwealth's budgeted operating funds revenues and expenditures for fiscal 2013 through fiscal 2016, estimated revenues and expenditures for fiscal 2017, and projected revenues and expenditures for fiscal 2018.
-Figures for fiscal 2017 are preliminary and subject to change.
-Projected revenues and expenditures for fiscal 2018 are based on the fiscal 2018 budget and on (i) the Executive Office's most recent estimate of tax revenue (as officially issued) and non-tax revenue, (ii) enacted appropriations adjusted for projected reversions, and (iii) other spending the Executive Office reasonably projects.
-See "FISCAL 2017 AND FISCAL 2018."
+The following table sets forth the Commonwealth's budgeted operating funds revenues and expenditures for fiscal 2013 through fiscal 2017 and projected revenues and expenditures for fiscal 2018.
+Projected revenues and expenditures for fiscal 2018 are based on the fiscal 2018 budget and on (i) the Executive Office for Administration and Finance's most recent estimate of tax revenue (as officially issued) and non-tax revenue, (ii) enacted appropriations adjusted for projected reversions, and (iii) other spending the Executive Office for Administration and Finance reasonably projects.
+See "FISCAL 2018 AND FISCAL 2019."